 Witnessing the impact of vision restoration by cataract surgery is what inspired Dr. Risch to become an Ophthalmologist.
-He specializes in cataract extraction and anterior segment surgery.
+He specializes in surgical Ophthalmology and has performed more than 2,000 cataract operations since coming to The Eye Center in 2015.
 In addition to cataract surgery, Dr. Risch is passionate about treating disease of the retina, including diabetic retinopathy and age related macular degeneration.
 His enthusiasm for treating complex medical diseases of the retina was instilled in him during his residency when he studied under the tutelage of renowned Vitreoretinal surgeon Dr. Steve Charles.
 While training in Memphis he was exposed to a population with high rates of advanced glaucoma.
 Dr. Risch is committed to building a close working relationship with patients afflicted with chronic conditions, such as glaucoma and macular degeneration, in order to prevent vision loss.

 Dr. Risch understands the changing needs of the cataract patient population.
 People are staying active much longer and have desires for decreased dependence on glasses or contacts.
 Dr. Risch meets the needs of his cataract patients with modern techniques such as the implantation of Advanced Technology Intraocular lenses.